-The global outbreak of the COVID-19 virus is having a major impact on international trade and travel.
-Small and medium-sized enterprises in the tourism industry could be among the most affected.
-This study provides you with a step-by-step plan to help you take the necessary actions to ensure the survival of your business and prepare for the future recovery of the tourism market.
+The global COVID-19 pandemic is still having a major impact on international trade and travel.
+Small and medium-sized enterprises in the tourism industry are among the most affected.
+This study provides you with a guide to help you take the necessary actions to ensure the survival of your business and prepare for the future recovery of the tourism market.

 Contents of this page

 This study shows you how to respond to the COVID-19 crisis in the tourism sector, using a number of steps and actions that are essential for small and medium-sized enterprises (SMEs) in tourism.

 The previous report from 2020 was very much in a chronological order, and was meant to be implemented as such with adjustments to suit localised timelines of events to do with the virus and national government actions or orders.
 However, assuming that you took action, this update allows more flexibility, but the content still needs to be researched and actioned with a high degree of urgency, due to the fluidity of the situation globally with source markets and destinations.